drivet/website-11ty/src/drafts/seville.md

 speechless for a few seconds the first time I saw it.

 I was surprised to learn that the Plaza de Espana isn't actually very old;
 it was built in 1929 for the Seville World Fair.
-It was designed to impress, and accomplishes the goal effortlessly.
+It was built to impress, and accomplishes the goal effortlessly.
 I was more disappointed to learn that the building now houses mostly government offices but I guess you got to do *something* with all that space.

-## Second
+## Second Day

 The next day was reserved for our two main paid attractions in Seville: the Royal Alcazar and the Seville Cathedral.

-The Royal Alcazar is the Spanish royal family's official residence when they stay in Seville and it looks like something out of Morocco.
+First up was the Royal Alcazar, the Spanish royal family's official residence when they stay in Seville.
+It looks like something out of Morocco.
+At first I thought it was actually built by Moorish invaders but, alas, the truth is a bit more mundane.
+Though originally the site of a 10th century Islamic citadel, progressive conquests and reconstructions have led to current palace, a Mudéjar-style estate dating back to the 14th century, near the end of Islamic rule in Spain.
+It *looks* like something Scheherazade may have cooked up, but it was actually built by European Christians as a Christian residence, though very much in the style of the conquering Moors.

+The place is mind-blowing.
+To some extent, I suppose, it must have been the novelty of the whole thing - I'd never seen anything quite it.
+When you visit Europe, you're used to seeing a lot of churches and castles and palaces of a certain ilk, and the Alcazar just doesn't fit the mould.

+When the tour was over, we had lunch, walked a bit and then stood in line for the Seville Cathedral.
+Like the Alcazar, the site has Islamic origins and was originally the site of a large mosque.
+Nothing remains of the original structure except, notably, the Giralda tower, which totally looks the part.

+I usually don't bother with church tours when I visit Europe, but this one came highly recommended, for reasons I didn't fully grasp until I booked a tour.
+The Seville Cathedral is the largest Gothic cathedral in the world and although I understand what that means *abstractly* it's still a big hit to the brain when you go inside and see just what that means in practice.

+I could say that it's huge, but what does that even mean?
+Legend has it that the architects wanted to build a church so big the world thought they were crazy.
+Mission accomplished - the size is impossible to convey in words, and difficult in photos.
+Let's just say that when you go inside you feel very, very, very small.
+My first reaction was to wonder how on earth they keep the ceilings clean.

+There are, reportedly, over 80 chapels (distinct altars or areas where people can kneel and pray) inside but, again, I'm not exactly sure what I'm supposed to do with that information.
+How many chapels does a church usually have?
+I have no idea.

+What I *do* know is that the main chapel is called, unsurprisingly, the Main Chapel, and that it houses one of the most breathtaking works of art I've ever seen in my life: the Ritablo Mayor, or Main Altarpiece, an unassuming name for something so incredibly *extra*.

+The Ritablo Mayor stands roughly 60 feet tall and consists of matrix or grid of Bible scenes, all carved out of wood and gilded to the hilt.
+In a time when most people couldn't read, this was meant to familiarize them with selected Bible stories, the way a comic book might today.

+Oh!
+And the Cathedral is also the final resting place of one Christopher Columbus.
+An asshole, to be sure, but the history is deep here.

+## Third Day